paulhedlund/experiencebuilderGISLIS/Exercises/Widget1.md

     ![](img/ex1/widg1_pc1.png)

 4)	Open the command prompt.
-This can be done by typeing **CMD** in the Windows search box.
+This can be done by typing **CMD** in the Windows search box.

     ![](img/ex1/widg1_pc2.png)